Retail Business Owners’ Guide to Resale Certificates

 If you want to make a purchase for resale in one of these states, you’ll be required to register for a state sales tax permit and collect sales tax from all buyers in that state as well.

 Vendors reserve the right to accept resale certificates at their discretion.
 If you do end up paying sales tax on items that you intend to resale, you can often recover that sales tax when filing your sales tax return.

-Accepting a Resale Certificate
+Accepting a resale certificate.

 As a retailer, one of your buyers may present you with a resale certificate.
-In this case, it’s your job to ensure that the resale certificate is valid and to follow all applicable rules when it comes to accepting resale certificates.
+In this case, it’s your job to ensure the resale certificate is valid and to follow all applicable rules when it comes to accepting resale certificates.

 Again, every state is different when it comes to sales tax rules and laws, but here are some rules of thumb to remember when accepting (or declining) a resale certificate: